Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 4. A trade command to bulk trade the Pokemon to your main account.
 5. Priority List to control the Pokemon you catch and trade.
 6. Toggle catching of duplicates.
 7. Mass release of thrash Pokemon.
+(Limited)
 8. Toggle autocatching to use in Command_Only mode.
 9. Blacklist and Whitelist channels to control the scope of the selfbot.
 And a toggler function for the switch.
 10. Toggle priority_only mode.